 In-app messages tend to fall into three distinct categories, each with different objectives:

-Information: In-app messages allow companies to educate and inform their users at scale.
+- Information: In-app messages allow companies to educate and inform their users at scale.
 Compared to outbound email or information warehoused on a blog or in a knowledge base, in-app messages can be delivered while the user is active in the product, thus increasing resonance.
 Key use cases for informational messages are user onboarding, alerts about updates, maintenance notifications, and feature adoption.
 This category of messages tends to benefit from clear and concise language, minimal graphics or images, and often links to supporting documentation or external resources.
 For example, Cisco Cloudlock used an in-app message to inform users of a cyberattack that had begun spreading around the world, giving them the option to allow Cisco to automatically revoke malicious apps’ access to their systems.